xiaohan2012/xiaohan2012.github.io/_posts/2015-10-08-graph-summary.md

 2. \\(\mathbf{L}_e^{(i)}\\): the labels that best describe the event
 3. \\(t_1^{(i)}, t_2^{(i)}\\): the time interval in which the event happened

+Some desired properties of the events:

+- **dense**: emails that happened within some organization/department/group tend to be in the same event
+- **time continuity and short period**: emails that happened within relatively short and continuous time span tend to be in the same event
+- **topical consistency**: emails that describe similar topic tend to be in the same event
+- **coverage**: they should cover as much as the whole communication network.
+Note that some email records, users and labels are not included in any of the events as they are relatively trivial

 Some design issues:

 - Besides the time interval, should be also include the **communication strength** at different time points?